gbv/aREF/aref.md

 * A **language tag** is a well-formed laguage tag as defined in [BCP 47].

 This definition of RDF data neither includes relative IRIs nor blank node identifiers.
-When an *RDF graph* is encoded in aREF one can use [*blank node identifiers*](#blank-nodes) to refer to particular blank nodes within the scope of the same *RDF graph*.
+An *RDF graph* encoded in aREF can include [*blank node identifiers*](#blank-nodes) to refer to particular blank nodes within the scope of the same *RDF graph*.
 RDF extensions such as named graphs, blank nodes as predicates, and literal nodes as subjects are not covered by this specification nor expressible in aREF.